Ouxiang-Li/Diff-MI/README.md

 ## Step-1: Training Target-specific CDM

+We simulate the MIA scenario on three target classifiers `VGG16, IR152, FaceNet64` with three different public datasets `celeba, ffhq, facescrub`.
 Here we take **VGG16** as the target classifier and **CelebA** as the public dataset as an example to train the target-specific CDM from scratch.

 ### Pretrain CDM